-Externships are unpaid, credit positions that entail working with a law firm, in-house corporate counsel, government agency, court or public interest organization.
-Externships allow students to learn and enhance their legal skills through practical experience in a field placement.
-Learning from experience is critical for life long professional development as an attorney.
+Externships are paid or unpaid forcredit positions that entail taking an externship class at the Law School while working with a law firm, in-house corporation, government agency, court, or public interest organization.
+Externships allow students to learn and enhance their legal skills by combining classroom work with practical experience in the field.
+Learning from experience is critical for life long professional development.

 - Civil Practice, Social Justice and High Tech Law (LAW 590 or 597)

 The type of externship for which you will register depends on the type of sponsor or organization for which you will extern.